simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 5. **Continuous Improvement:** Leverage the insights gained from reviewing the change log to drive **continuous improvement** in change management processes.
 Identify areas where efficiency can be enhanced, controls can be strengthened, or communication can be improved.
 Implement appropriate corrective actions and refine the change management framework based on the lessons learned.

-By documenting and reviewing changes, organizations can maintain **accountability**, identify areas for improvement, and foster a culture of continuous learning and enhancement in change management practices.
+By documenting and reviewing changes, organizations can maintain **accountability**, identify areas for improvement, and build a culture of continuous learning and enhancement in change management practices.

 ## Conclusion